 - Gaussian Clustering Model

 If a fast-food restaurant wanted to open a new location in a new city, the corporate team may work with a data analyst to figure out exactly where that new location should go.
 The analyst would start by gathering an array of specific, relevant data about each location—including factors like demographics, where the high-end houses are, how close the location is to a college, etc.—then input all of that data into a clustering mathematical model.
-This model would be able to most efficiently analyze this particular type of data and predict where the most strategic location in the city for that restaurant is based on the data alone.
+This model would most efficiently analyze this particular type of data and predict where the most strategic location in the city for that restaurant is based on the data alone.

 While organizations have recognized the importance of gathering data as a means of looking back on industry trends for years, business teams have only just started scratching the surface of possibility when it comes to predictive analytics.